Anything to do with recycling in Westminster should be on here, from what to do with old postage stamps to how to deal

-Please note crisp packets and other foil-like films cannot be recycled; they need to go in with your household rubbish.
+Crisp packets and other foil-like films cannot be recycled at home; they need to go in with your household rubbish.
+However, Walkers has a crisp packet recycling scheme.
+Take a look at their website and find your nearest recycling point.

 Research suggests food waste makes up the largest part of a household's rubbish so throwing out less food waste can help the environment and save you money.

 For information on how your household can reduce food waste and save money, visit Love Food Hate Waste.

 From the 1st July 2007, the WEEE (Waste Electrical and Electronic Equipment) Directive requires WEEE to be collected separately from general waste to be reused or recycled.
-Read more information on WEEE or by contacting the Recycling Team.
+Read more information on WEEE.

 To recycle your freezer or fridge, see large electrical appliances.

 There are lots of companies who will take old furniture for recycling or you can donate it to charity shops and second-hand shops.

-If your items are in good condition, you could try selling them second hand using local classified adverts or by using websites such as ebay.
-Alternatively you can give them away using local networks such as freecycle.
+If your items are in good condition, you could try selling them second hand using local classified adverts or by using websites such as eBay or FridayAD Alternatively you can give them away using local networks such as freecycle

 Westminster residents can also take furniture to the Reuse or Recycling Centre at Smuggler's Way.

 See office furniture.

 Garden chemicals are classified as hazardous household waste and must be disposed of carefully.
-Contact 020 7332 3433 for the hazardous household waste collection and disposal service which is free of charge.
+Contact the City of London on 020 7332 3433 for the hazardous household waste collection and disposal service which is free of charge.

 Using a compost bin or heap is the best option for your garden and for the environment.
 See composting.

 Alternatively please dispose of your garden waste with your normal rubbish.
-Large trunks and logs will require a special collection which can be arranged by calling the Environmental Action Line on 020 7641 2000.
+Large trunks and logs will require a bulky waste collection.

 Gas bottles are classified as hazardous household waste and must be disposed of carefully, due to the trace amounts of gas that may remain and cause explosions at the recycling facilities.